jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Nuckelavee.md

 RacialMods:
 Languages: Aklo, Common, Sylvan
 SQ: amphibious, undersized weapons
+SpecialAbilities:
-SpecialAbilities: >
+  Breath Weapon (Su): >
-  Breath Weapon (Su) A nuckelavee's breath weapon is a cone of withering foulness that causes painful welts, cramps, and bleeding, and only harms living creatures- this damage bypasses all energy resistance and damage reduction.
+    A nuckelavee's breath weapon is a cone of withering foulness that causes painful welts, cramps, and bleeding, and only harms living creatures- this damage bypasses all energy resistance and damage reduction.
 Non-creature plants in the area are affected as if by  a blight spell.
 Any creature that fails its Reflex save against the breath weapon must make a DC 21 Fortitude save or contract mortasheen (see below).
 The save DC is Constitution-based.
+  Disease (Su): >
-Disease (Su) Mortasheen: Contact; save Fort DC 21; onset immediate; frequency 1/day; effect 1d4 Con and fatigue; cure 2 consecutive saves.
+    Mortasheen: Contact; save Fort DC 21; onset immediate; frequency 1/day; effect 1d4 Con and fatigue; cure 2 consecutive saves.
 Animals take a -2 penalty on their saves against this disease.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: